 SD:

 What do you hope will happen with Santa’s Cottage in the future?

 MMK:

-I think it has become an iconic part of Cooperstown and you know many Santas have been Santa in the house and I’m sure there continue to be many wonderful Santas making memories for future generations.
+I think it has become an iconic part of Cooperstown and you know many Santas have been Santa in the house and I’m sure there’ll continue to be many wonderful Santas making memories for future generations.
 That’s the neat thing.
-We get parents who come in who will “I used to come in and see Beanie because Beanie Ainsley was Santa for many years or they’ll say I came and sat on Santa Perry’s knee because Perry Hotaling was Santa and I’m sure as years go by we’ll get young parents who had visited Santa Jerry who was Santa just before Santa Paul started.
+We get parents who come in who will bring their children and say, “I used to come in and see Beanie,” because Beanie Ainsley was Santa for many years or they’ll say, “I came and sat on Santa Perry’s knee,” because Perry Hotaling was Santa, and I’m sure as years go by we’ll get young parents who had visited Santa Jerry who was Santa just before Santa Paul started.
 I think it’s a part of the traditions of Cooperstown now.

 SD:

 Do you work with any other community groups besides The Farmers’ Museum and as Mrs. Claus?

 MMK:

 Let me make sure I understand what you’re asking.
-Do we visit other groups as Mr and Mrs. Claus or do I volunteer with other organizations throughout the year?
+Do we visit other groups as Mr. and Mrs. Claus or do I volunteer with other organizations throughout the year?

 SD:

 Do you volunteer with other organizations during the year?

+MMK:

-MMK:Since we moved here I’ve been very active in the Women’s lub of Cooperstown and I’m currently its resident.
-I’ve been very active in the Glimmerglass Opera uild and I’ve been on the board for the guild the last years.
+Yes.
+Since we moved here, I’ve been very active in the Women’s Club of Cooperstown, and I’m currently its president.
+I’ve been very active in the Glimmerglass Opera Guild, and I’ve been on the board for the guild the last eight years.
 I’m also very active at St. Mary’s church and I teach kindergarten faith formation and I volunteer at Bassett hospital.
 So yeah, I get around.

 SD:

 Do you and Paul exchange gifts on Christmas morning?

 MMK:

-We do, it’s usually just our stockings and they are small things that we think each other would like because for the last several years as a Christmas present we’ve given ourselves a nice trip sometime in January or February either to go out west and see the grandkids or get away someplace warm but that’s kind of our present to one another.
+We do, it’s usually just our stockings, and they are small things that we think each other would like because for the last several years as a Christmas present we’ve given ourselves a nice trip sometime in January or February either to go out west and see the grandkids or get away someplace warm, but that’s kind of our big present to one another.

 SD:

 What’s your favorite warm-weather destination?

 MMK:

-I love them all like last year we went to Phoenix Arizona because my niece is head of the costume shop at the Phoenix heater and she and her husband had moved out there and we went to visit them and get away to someplace warm and I was just so surprised by how much fun I had in Phoenix really like the desert but I loved it and it was beautiful and we saw a ton of great museums and just had a really nice time.
+I love them all.
+I love to travel, and some trips, like last year we went to Phoenix, Arizona because my niece is head of the costume shop at the Phoenix Theater and she and her husband had moved out there and we went to visit them and get away to someplace warm and I was just so surprised by how much fun I had in Phoenix.
+I didn’t really think I would like the desert but I loved it and it was beautiful and we saw a ton of great museums and just had a really nice time.

 SD:

 Are you planning a trip for this January?

 MMK:

 Yes, we are gonna take a Disney Cruise and for the very first time I’m going to get to visit Puerto Rico.
-I taught a lot of Puerto Rican youngsters in Philadelphia and they would talk about how beautiful it was so I’m really looking forward to seeing it.
+I’ve always wanted to see it.
+I’ve taught a lot of Puerto Rican youngsters in Philadelphia and they would talk about how beautiful it was so I’m really looking forward to seeing it.

 SD:

 Do you get tired and what do you do to pamper yourself when you get tired of being Mrs. Claus during this time of year?

 MMK:

 It’s so cliché.
-I have a mug of hot chocolate with extra whipped cream and a giant cookie over at tagecoach.
-That’s what I do
+I have a big mug of hot chocolate with lots of extra whipped cream and a giant cookie over at Stagecoach.
+That’s what I do.

 SD:

 What kind of cookie?